RidouanBani/RidouanBani.github.io/_pages/about.md

 **Ongoing:**
 > How  species local interactions combined with regional environmentally forced dispersal shape the growth and stability of metapopulation?

-> How climate change reshape connectivity throughout its combined effects on dispersal biotic-traits and abatioc ocean currents circulations thus metapopualtion stability?
+> How climate change reshape connectivity throughout its combined effects on dispersal biotic-traits and abatioc ocean currents circulations?

 > Marine protected areas networks in a varrying environment: how big and distant?